qumeng/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 System (LMS) stores the student's response, the score that the student received, and the maximum score for the problem.
 For problems with a **Maximum Attempts** setting greater than 1, the LMS updates these values each time the student submits a new response to a problem.
-However, if an instructor changes a problem or its attributes, existing student information for that problem is not automatically updated.
+However, if you change a problem or its attributes, existing student information for that problem is not automatically updated.